top of page

 THE PROBLEM

-Intensive cultivation, climate change and poor agricultural practices have resulted in deforestation, degraded land and declining productivity.
-Smallholder farmers are isolated and excluded due to geography, social norms and illiteracy.
-Smallholder farmers do not have the knowledge or information they need to improve their farming or sell their produce for a good price, which means they remain in poverty and they are very vulnerable to any crisis.
+Rural communities in lower income countries are under huge pressure.
+Intensive cultivation, climate change and inappropriate agricultural practices have resulted in deforestation, degraded soil and low productivity.
+Smallholder farmers are isolated and excluded due to a myriad of barriers including physical and digital connectivity, education, land tenure, gender and social and cultural norms.
+They lack access to the knowledge or information they need to add value to their produce and earn a living income from their farming businesses.
+This means they remain in poverty and are highly vulnerable to any crisis.

 THE SOLUTION